LibraryCarpentry/lc-data-intro/index.md

 > ## Prerequisites
 >
 > This lesson has no prerequisites.
-Ideally you will need a laptop and an internet connection, though this is not requried.
+Ideally you will need a laptop and an internet connection, though this is not required.
 {: .prereq}

 [contributing]: {{ site.repo }}/blob/gh-pages/CONTRIBUTING.md